LombardiDaniel/dcs-livery-unlocker/README.md

 ### Download

 You can get the latest executable from [releases](https://github.com/LombardiDaniel/dcs-livery-unlocker/releases).
-Or from the UserFiles:  https://www.digitalcombatsimulator.com/en/files/3318142/
+Or from the UserFiles: [LINK WILL BE UPDATED WHEN AVAILABLE]

 ### Usage

-Just point the app to your `DCS install folder` and to the `Saved Games` folder on your computer.
-Note: do NOT point it to `Saved Games/DCS` or `Saved Games/DCS.openbeta`, the script will find those automatically.
+Just point the app to your `DCS install folder` and to the `Saved Games/DCS` folder on your computer.
+Note: do NOT point it to `Saved Games`, point it to `Saved Games/DCS.openbeta` or `Saved Games/DCS.openbeta`.
+(Changed from previous versions)

 ## License